Minefields in Croatia: Social and economic impacts

 Land mines are a safety issue for populations living near minefields.
 In 2008, an estimated 920,000 people in Croatia were endangered by their proximity to mined areas (20.8 percent of the population).
 Land mines are also a significant problem for development, because a substantial portion of the minefields in Croatia are on agricultural land and in forests.
 Some drainage channels are consequently inaccessible for maintenance, resulting in intermittent flooding; this is particularly severe in areas bordering Hungary.
 Similar problems are caused by mines laid on the banks of the Drava, Kupa, and Sava rivers.
 The presence of land mines adversely affected post-war recovery in rural areas, reducing the amount of available agricultural land, impeding development, and affecting the quality of life for people in mined areas.
 In addition to agriculture, the most significant economic problem caused by mines in Croatia is their impact on tourism (especially on forested areas and hunting in areas inland from the Adriatic Sea coast).
 In 2012, it was estimated that the economy of Croatia lost 355 million kuna (c.
 47.3 million euros) a year from the effects of mine-suspected areas on the economy.

 Because of the importance of tourism to the Croatian economy, areas frequented by tourists (or near major tourist routes) have been given priority for demining.
 Other safety-related areas receiving demining priority are settlements, commercial and industrial facilities and all documented minefields.
 Agricultural land, infrastructure, and forests are grouped in three priority categories depending on their economic significance.
 National parks in Croatia were also demined as top-priority areas, along with areas significant for fire protection.
 Theft of minefield signs is a significant problem, and is particularly pronounced in areas with concerns among the local population that the signs harm tourism.
 The signs are regularly replaced, sometimes with concrete or masonry structures to display them instead of metal poles.
 Since the 1990s, only one tourist has been injured by a land mine in Croatia.

 The Government of Croatia established several bodies to address the problem of land mines in Croatia; foremost among them are the Office for Mine Action and the Croatian Mine Action Centre.
 The Office for Mine Action is a government agency tasked with providing expert analysis and advice on demining.
 The Croatian Mine Action Centre is a public-sector body tasked with planning and conducting demining surveys, accepting cleared areas, marking mine-suspected areas, quality assurance, demining research and development, and victim assistance.
 The work of the Croatian Mine Action Centre is supervised by the Office for Mine Action.

-As refugees flee to Europe, from Syria and other Middle Eastern nations, some are migrating through Croatia due to Hungary's recent closing of its borders.
-These immigrants trying to cross to Europe are seeking Croatia's help in finding safe routes of passage.